Daniel J. Frey

 Backbone

-There are many lifeforms on our planet that do not have a rigid spine.
+Many lifeforms on our planet do not have a rigid spine.

 Jellyfish are a type.

-So are insects who are hard on the outside but soft in the middle.
+So are insects that are hard on the outside but soft in the middle.

-Strangely, we as a people have decided that we prefer our elected leaders to be spineless.
+Strangely, we as a people have decided that we prefer our elected leaders to be spineless insects.

 Collectively, politicians do not have spines.